 Supplies for DIY Planters

-- paint (I used leftover Fusion Mineral paint in Raw Silk, but initially chose pink craft paint)
+- paint (I used leftover Fusion Mineral paint but any craft paint or latex will do)

 - stamp and ink